snowplow/snowplow/3-enrich/scala-hadoop-enrich/README.md

-# SnowPlow Hadoop ETL
+# Scala Hadoop Enrichment

 ## Introduction

-This is the SnowPlow ETL process implemented for Hadoop using [Scalding] [scalding].
+This is the Snowplow ETL process implemented for Hadoop using [Scalding] [scalding].
 The Hadoop ETL parses raw SnowPlow event logs, extracts the SnowPlow events, enriches them (e.g. with geo-location information) and then writes them out to SnowPlow-format event files.

 The SnowPlow Hadoop ETL process is an alternative to the SnowPlow [Hive ETL] [hive-etl] process.